Foot Traffic: The Complete Guide

 How to Measure Foot Traffic

 In the past, practitioners had to rely on outdated methods like manual counting, motion sensors, focus groups, and customer interviews to understand foot traffic patterns and the habits and preferences of visitors to different places.
 But today, developments in AI and machine learning make it possible for businesses and other stakeholders to easily and efficiently glean actionable insights from foot traffic.
 With the help of aggregated and de-identified location data from mobile devices, location intelligence platforms provide highly accurate and customizable foot traffic analytics.
-These aggregated analytics reveal not just how many people visit a specific place, but also where they come from and where else they go – without compromising individual privacy.
+These analytics reveal not just how many people visit a specific place, but also where they come from and where else they go – without compromising individual privacy.

 Mobile-powered foot traffic analytics are also incredibly versatile.
 Practitioners can define for themselves the geographical scopes of the locations to be analyzed, as well as the relevant time periods.
 They can then analyze their customized audiences with other geospatial datasets, to determine the habits, characteristics, profiles, and preferences of people that visit particular places at particular times.
 The possibilities are virtually endless: